keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 ```

-In another console, start the Django development server:
+In another console, you can start the Django development server as usual and it will have live reloading:

 ```shell